Oppression: Economic oppression

-The term economic oppression changes in meaning and significance over time, depending on its contextual application.
-In today's context, economic oppression may take several forms, including, but not limited to: serfdom, forced labour, low wages, denial of equal opportunity, bonded labour, practicing employment discrimination, and economic discrimination based on sex, nationality, race, and religion.
+Economic oppression can take many forms, including, but not limited to, serfdom, forced labour, low wages, denial of equal opportunity, bonded labor, employment discrimination, and economic discrimination based on sex, nationality, race, or religion.

 Ann Cudd describes the main forces of economic oppression as oppressive economic systems and direct and indirect forces.
 Even though capitalism and socialism are not inherently oppressive, they "lend themselves to oppression in characteristic ways".
 She defines direct forces of economic oppression as "restrictions on opportunities that are applied from the outside on the oppressed, including enslavement, segregation, employment discrimination, group-based harassment, opportunity inequality, neocolonialism, and governmental corruption".
 This allows for a dominant social group to maintain and maximize its wealth through the intentional exploitation of economically inferior subordinates.
 With indirect forces (also known as oppression by choice), "the oppressed are co-opted into making individual choices that add to their own oppression".
 The oppressed are faced with having to decide to go against their social good, and even against their own good.
 If they choose otherwise, they have to choose against their interests, which may lead to resentment by their group.

 An example of direct forces of economic oppression is employment discrimination in the form of the gender pay gap.
 Restrictions on women's access to and participation in the workforce like the wage gap is an "inequality most identified with industrialized nations with nominal equal opportunity laws; legal and cultural restrictions on access to education and jobs, inequities most identified with developing nations; and unequal access to capital, variable but identified as a difficulty in both industrialized and developing nations".
 In the United States, the median weekly earnings for women were 82 percent of the median weekly earnings for men in 2016.
 Some argue women are prevented from achieving complete gender equality in the workplace because of the "ideal-worker norm," which "defines the committed worker as someone who works full-time and full force for forty years straight," a situation designed for the male sex.